 To be clear, this loved one should not be someone who is traveling with you.
 Leave them with a detailed itinerary (or as detailed as you can be) about your travels.
 Include places you are staying at and the timeline of your travels.
 Whenever you arrive at a location and check-in to your hotel or other lodging, let them know that they are authorized to speak to your family or friend in case they call.
 This way your loved ones can check in on you should they get concerned.
 Also, they can get in touch with you in the event they need to inform you of an important event or emergency back home.
 While international cell phone service is readily available, cell service may be down or you may be traveling in a bad cell service area.

 While we cannot account for every emergency situation that could occur while we travel, we certainly can set up protocols that can handle most.
 We hope that your travel is incident free, but why subject it to chance?
 Take these steps to give you and your loved ones peace of mind.

 Subscribe here to have more helpful tips and information sent directly to you.

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He’s all about family and has a passion for educating his community about estate planning, veterans issues, and how to protect what matters most.